N.Y. Attorney General's Office Social and Environmental Justice Externship

 Monica Wagner and Lisa Landau, Lecturers-in-Law (2 graded academic and 3 ungraded fieldwork credits)

-As attorneys for the People of the State of New York, assistant attorneys general (AAGs) in the Social and Economic Justice Divisions of the Office of the New York State Attorney General investigate and litigate violations of a wide range of public interest laws, including civil rights, environmental and health care laws.
-This externship is comprised of a weekly, two‐hour seminar and fifteen hours per week of fieldwork (five of which may be conducted off site) in one of seven affirmative bureaus: Civil Rights, Environmental Protection, Consumer Frauds & Protection, Charities, Labor, Tobacco Compliance, and Health Care.
-The goal of the seminar and fieldwork (students will be assigned to one of the bureaus for the fieldwork component) is to teach students about the authority and work of state attorneys general while giving them hands-on experience in public interest investigation and litigation.
-Students will work alongside the AAGs in the bureaus, working on ongoing investigations and cases, while in the seminar students explore how a case is built and engage in simulations of what AAGs do, including a deposition of a carwash operator suspected of not complying with labor laws, oral argument on whether a cigarette advertisement is targeted to juveniles, and preparation of an expert hydrogeologist to testify about hazardous waste.
+Lawyers in the New York Attorney General’s Social Division represent the people of New York on a wide range of social and environmental justice matters, ranging from enforcing civil rights, labor, and other laws that protect vulnerable communities, including people of color, immigrants, workers, LBGTQ people, tenants, and health care consumers, and other vulnerable communities to challenging repeals and delays of federal environmental programs and other federal programs that protect New Yorkers to ensuring that charitable donations are used for their intended purpose.
+Students take a weekly, two‐hour seminar and work fifteen hours per week in one of seven bureaus: Civil Rights, Environmental Protection, Consumer Frauds & Protection, Charities, Labor, Health Care, and Real Estate Finance.
+The goal of the seminar and fieldwork (students will be assigned to one of the bureaus for the fieldwork component) is to teach students about the authority and work of the New York Attorney General while giving them hands-on experience in public interest investigation and litigation.
+Students will work alongside the Assistant Attorneys General (“AAGs”) in the bureaus, working on ongoing investigations and cases, while in the seminar students explore how a case is built and engage in simulations of what AAGs do, including a deposition of a carwash operator suspected of not complying with labor laws, oral argument on whether a cigarette advertisement is targeted to juveniles, and preparation of an expert hydrogeologist to testify about hazardous waste.
 Students also prepare short reflection papers on their fieldwork, using them as a platform to discuss concerns that new lawyers face, such as time management, conflicting assignments, and communications with supervisors.
-The ungraded seminar will include class presentations and simulations, periodic short reflection papers on readings and fieldwork, and a final paper about the student’s fieldwork.
+The seminar includes class presentations and simulations, periodic short reflection papers on fieldwork, and a final paper about the student’s fieldwork.

 Students are placed in one of seven bureaus (more detail is available at www.ag.ny.gov):